landx-id/blog/site/content/blog/jobs-at-landx.md

 ## Python Engineer

-At LandX, you will be working on the next generation of Equity Crowd Funding system.
-We are building advanced system to help our users securely invest their money easily.
+At LandX, you will be working on the next generation of the Equity Crowd Funding system.
+We are building an advanced system to help our users securely invest their money easily.

 **Core Requirements:**

 * Fast learner;
-* Good communication skill (Verbal & Non-verbal);
+* Good communication skills (Verbal & Non-verbal);
-* Excellent writing skill;
+* Excellent writing skills;
 * Proficient in Python;
-* Have quite experienced in Odoo is very appreciated.
+* Having quite experienced in Odoo is very appreciated.

 **We Prefer people who are:**

-* Familiar with linux systems (bash, etc);
+* Familiar with Linux systems (bash, etc);
 * Curious Learners;
 * Have side projects;
 * Opinionated.